-All students whose abstracts are accepted for presentation in the Annual Graduate Research Symposium are eligible to submit a 5-6 page paper for award consideration.
+All students whose abstracts are accepted for presentation in the Annual Graduate Research Symposium are eligible to submit a 5- to 6-page paper for award consideration.
 To be considered for an award, you must carefully follow the guidelines below.

 A multidisciplinary judging panel of selected W&M faculty and experts in the disciplines will rank the papers anonymously.
 The judging panel retains the right to eliminate award categories based upon number and quality of paper submissions.

-Monetary awards will be presented at the Awards Luncheon at the Graduate Research Symposium to selected participants who submit a 5- 6 page paper by the deadline.
+Monetary awards will be presented at the Awards Luncheon at the Graduate Research Symposium to selected participants who submit a 5- to 6-page paper by the deadline.

-Please contact the Symposium Committee PRIOR to submitting your award paper if you have any questions.
+Please contact the Symposium Committee prior to submitting your award paper if you have questions.

 Eligibility and Requirements